pechera/php-form/README.md

     ...
 </form>
 ```

-3. Run website on server with instlled PHP
+3. Run website on server with installed PHP